-- Have a conversation with your team, encouraging them to - - Keep concussed athletes engaged with the team. - Ensure proper fitting of protective equipment. - Practice and emphasize proper tackling, blocking and falling techniques to help athletes avoid head contact. - Educate players about game rules designed to reduce the risk of concussions.
+- Have a conversation with your team, encouraging them to report if they or a teammate is suspected of having a concussion. - Ensure a safe and positive team culture. - Keep concussed athletes engaged with the team. - Ensure proper fitting of protective equipment. - Practice and emphasize proper tackling, blocking and falling techniques to help athletes avoid head contact. - Educate players about game rules designed to reduce the risk of concussions.